-Ruth K. Gannon established this award in honour of her sister Mary (Class of 5T6) who was the Director of Pharmacy at Princess Margaret Hospital for 35 years.
+This award was established by the donor in honour of her sister Mary (Class of 5T6) who was the Director of Pharmacy at Princess Margaret Hospital for 35 years.
 Mary was actively involved in the profession, in particular with the Canadian Society of Hospital Pharmacists.
 She strongly believed in mentoring the next generation of pharmacists.
 The recipient of the Mary T. Gannon Award will be a Fourth Year Pharmacy student who has been accepted into a hospital pharmacy residency program.